The Salkantay Trek

 Aguas Calientes: Inti Punku Machu Picchu Hotel (night 10)

 The Inti Punku Machu Picchu hotel is centrally located in the small town of Aguas Calientes, which sits alongside the Urubamba River.
-This comfortable hotel has clean, contemporary rooms with private baths and hot water, making it a perfect place to relax and take in this unique setting far below the ruins of Machu Picchu.
+It has clean, contemporary rooms with private baths and hot water, making it a perfect place to relax and take in this unique setting far below the ruins of Machu Picchu.

 Ollantaytambo: Tunupa Lodge (night 11)